Tag Archive | farmers’ markets

 Posts: 1 2 3 4 door 5 6 7 8

-Here’s the 20′ south face of the porch.
+Here’s the finished 20′ south face of the porch.
 Imagine the vertical posts are numbered, from #1 at the left (west) corner to #8 at the right corner, with a larger gap in the middle for the “door”.
-The numbers don’t exactly correlate with the posts, but you get the idea.
+The numbers might not exactly correlate with the posts, but you get the idea.
 The door has not been finalized.
 Posts #1 and 8 were added previously to the corner timbers, when I worked on the east and west sides.

 Across the front, I fastened braces to the floor and then added 2 middle posts on each side of the door (#2, 3, 6, 7).
-The other 2 new posts were fastened to the top of the inner 6 x 6″ timbers (#4, 5), and screwed directly to the edge of the decking.
+The other 2 new posts were fastened to the top of the center 6 x 6″ timbers (#4, 5), and screwed directly to the edge of the decking.
 All 1 x 2″ x 8′ posts angled out slightly, below the edge of the floor.

 Then the horizontal members went up: top and middle.
 Later, I had to remember to leave some extra plastic at the top of the outside corners to accommodate the slightly angled vertical posts (and longer dimension at the floor).
 Some of the posts were a bit bowed, so I’ll tape the gaps at the top from inside the porch.